 If you really want to clear your head while you exercise, the trick is to tune out the world for the duration.
 That means no reading on the treadmill or stationary bike, no playing games, catching up on the news on TV or focusing your attention on your surroundings.
 The objective is to rest your mind – give it a breather from all the stimulation in our environment.
 Your best bet for this is to escape into a natural setting.
 The Attention Restoration Theory holds that a walk in the woods helps refocus the mind.
 That may not be possible on your lunch break, but you get the idea – even a brief escape into nature can benefit your problem-solving skills.
 A University of Michigan study found that students improved by 20 percent on a memory test after a walk around an arboretum.
 Another group of students who walked on a busy city street instead didn’t improve at all when they re-took the test

 If you can’t schedule lunch hour aerobic exercise, you might also give your mind a rest and a boost with a yoga session.
 Research at the University of Illinois found that 20 minutes of Hatha yoga significantly improved participants’ speed and accuracy on tests of working memory and inhibitory control, two measures of brain function associated with the ability to maintain focus and take in, retain and use new information.
 So there you have it – to clear your head and re-invigorate your brain, do something with the rest of your body.
-It’s the Omni way!
+It’s the Brain Warrior Way!

 Get 21% OFF with code TANA21 - for all Brain Warriors!